TodsapohnChuanaen/ezcommerce/README.md

 create file firebase.js in src folder for firebase config. by go to project Overview and choose add app

+#check if project has firebase-admin
+in folder function-package.json > main dependencies like this "firebase-admin": "^12.1.0" if not npm install firebase-admin
 ```

 ### Compile and Hot-Reload for Development